vighneshbirodkar/blog-gsoc/rag_draw.md

     plt.imshow(img)
 ```

-We will start by loading a demo image just containing 3 bold colros to help us
+We will start by loading a demo image just containing 3 bold colors to help us
 see how the `draw_rag` function works.

 ```python